 The example program for the controller is listed in Table 1.
 This program will control the temperature of the cabinet at 120°F for 2 hours.
-Then, change the temperature to 190°F. It will stay at 190°F until internal temperature of the meat reaches 160°F. Then, the controller will drop the temperature to 130°F for 20 hours, waiting you to pick the food.
-If you change set temperature in step 3 (Step 3 SmkrTemp) to 0 and time for step 3 to 0, when food internal temperature reaches 160°F, the controller will shut off the heater and stop the program. it will give beeping sound until the buzzer is muted or the power input has been reset.
+Then, change the temperature to 190°F. It will stay at 190°F until internal temperature of the meat reaches 160°F. The controller will soon drop the temperature to 130°F and hold there for 20 hours, waiting you to pick the food.
+If you change set temperature in step 3 (Step 3 SmkrTemp) to 0 and time for step 3 to 0, the controller will shut off the heater and stop the program when the food internal temperature reaches 160°F. There will be a beeping sound until the buzzer is muted or the power input has been reset.

 A flow chart of how to enter the cooking profile is shown in Figure 18.
-To start program the cooking profile, press SET key shortly to enter the Cooking Profile Programming mode.
+To start, program the cooking profile.
+Press the SET key shortly to enter the Cooking Profile Programming mode.
 The top line in the display shows the step number "Step: 1" and the current target of cabinet temperature "SmkrTemp 250".
 To enter or edit the profile:

-- 1) Use ▲ or ▼ key to move the cursor ">" to the parameter you want to edit. - 2) Press SET key, the value to be edited should start blinking. - 3) Use ▲ or ▼ arrow key to edit the value. - 4) Then press SET key again to save the change.
-That parameter will stop blinking. - 5) Use ▲ or ▼ key to go another parameter, repeat the previous operations till you have finished entering all the cooking steps.
+1) Use $\blacktriangle$ or $\checkmark$ key to move the cursor ">" to the parameter you want to edit.

+2) Press SET key, the value to be edited should start blinking.

+3) Use $\blacktriangle$ or $\blacktriangledown$ arrow key to edit the value.

+4) Then press SET key again to save the change.
+That parameter will stop blinking.

+5) Use $\blacktriangle$ or $\checkmark$ key to go another parameter, repeat the previous operations till you have finished entering all the cooking steps.

-Note: New setting will NOT be saved if SET key is not pressed.
+Note: New settings will NOT be saved if the SET key is not pressed to confirm the change.
 After programming the necessary steps for cooking, you can finish programming by pressing the Time/Back key to exit the menu.
-Or, you can use ▲ or ▼ key to go to "Back", and press SET key to exit.
+Or, you can use $\blacktriangle$ or $\checkmark$ key to go to "Back" and press SET key to exit.
 The display can also return to the normal display mode if no key is pressed in about 15 seconds.

 Figure 18.
 How to enter a cooking profile.
 The example program in table 1 is used in this flow chart as a demo.